HackCU/pages/_pages/guide/5/track/cyber.md

 ---
 layout: base
-title: Cyber security Track
+title: Design, Build or Break Cyber Games for K-12 Education
-description: Information about the Cybersecurity track sponsored from ITP/TCP.
+description: Information about the Cybersecurity track sponsored by ITP/TCP.
 ---

 The trend in the cybersecurity workforce is scary (or good if you are graduating in this field).
 There are over 300,000 unfilled positions in cybersecurity today, and by 2021, more than 3.5 million job openings will impact the security posture of enterprise, government, and academic institutions across the globe.
 We need your help to prepare K-12 students for careers in cybersecurity!